Can I get a credit card with bad credit?

 Alternatives to credit cards

-If you’re not ready to apply for a credit card or want to explore alternative ways to rebuild your credit, consider the following options:
+If you’re not ready to apply for a credit card or want to explore alternative ways to rebuild your credit.
+From secured borrowing options to bad credit loans, consider the following options:

 Debit cards